Leonie Harm: Professional career

 Harm turned professional in early 2020 and joined the Ladies European Tour.
 In her rookie season, she was runner-up at the Investec South African Women's Open, finished 3rd at the Tipsport Czech Ladies Open, and tied for 7th in the 2021 Women's British Open at Carnoustie, only 3 strokes behind winner Anna Nordqvist.

 In 2022, she was runner-up at the Amundi German Masters, a stroke behind Maja Stark, and tied for 3rd at the Jabra Ladies Open.
 She finished 20th on the LET Order of Merit in 2021 and 16th in 2022.

 In 2025, she shared the lead heading into the final round of the Hills Ladies Open and ultimately finished runner-up, two strokes behind Meja Örtengren.

+Awards and honours

+Harm was named an Honorable Mention All-American by the Women's Golf Coaches Association in 2018 and 2019.

 Personal life

 In 2013, Harm was in a coma and sustained multiple injuries after being hit by a drunk driver.